cal-pratt/flexdi/README.rst

             yield session

-    # An entrypoint is a convenience method for creating no argument
+    # An entrypoint is a convenience method for a creating no argument
     # version of a function or coroutine.
 You should typically only
-    # have one entry point used in your applications.
+    # have one entrypoint used in your applications.
     @graph.entrypoint
-    def main(session: Session) -> int:
+    def main(session: Session) -> None:
         print(session.execute(text("SELECT datetime('now');")).one())
-        return 0

     # Notice that we call main with no arguments!